firevel/firevel/README.md

 gcloud app deploy
 ```

 Firevel does not require any credentials while running inside App Engine.
 If you like to run it locally you will also need to set `GOOGLE_CLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` .env variables.
+If you prefer to use `git clone https://github.com/firevel/firevel.git`, you should also run `php artisan firevel:generate:app` to generate your `app.yaml` file.

 ## Differences between [Laravel](https://laravel.com) and Firevel.